Whimsy Stick

 The Pre-Session Checklist

 Before session 1, check these boxes.
-In fact, most introduction problems come from skipping the prep, not from bad protocol execution.
-So five minutes of setup saves hours of correcting bad first impressions later.
+Most introduction problems come from skipping the prep, not from bad protocol execution.
+Five minutes of setup saves hours of correcting bad first impressions later.

 Pre-Session Checklist